What's new on the IDN Variant TLD Program?

 What are IDN Variant TLDs?

 Internationalized Domain Names, or IDNs, use character sets such as Chinese, Arabic, Cyrillic or any other characters outside US-ASCII.
 An IDN variant TLD can be defined as one that may look like or be considered exchangeable with another TLD by a user of the related writing system.
 For example, a string in traditional Chinese commonly has an equivalent simplified Chinese.
-A potential example in Latin characters is encyclopædia and encyclopaedia.
+A potential example is: 顶级域名 and 頂級域名.

-To implement IDN variants into the root zone, the ICANN community, at the direction of the Board, undertook several projects to study and make recommendations on their viability, sustainability and delegation.
+To support IDN variants in the root zone, the ICANN community, at the direction of the Board, undertook several projects to study and make recommendations on their viability, sustainability and delegation.
 Conducted in four phases spanning three years, these projects form the basis of an implementation plan that will be considered by ICANN's Board of Directors.

-We are two years into the Program and have completed the third of four phases of the IDN Variant TLD Program.
+We are two years into the Program and have initiated the fourth and last phase of the IDN Variant TLD Program.
 With the completion of Projects 2.1 and 6, ICANN published two final reports on 21 March 2013: Project 2.1, the IDN Root Label Generation Rules (LGR) Procedure [PDF, 1.39 MB], and Project 6, the User Experience Study for Active Variant TLDs [PDF, 1.38 MB].
-The IDN Variant team conducted a public session at the ICANN Beijing meeting on the IDN Variant TLD Program to explain the Procedure and the results from the Study.
+During the ICANN Beijing meeting, the IDN Variant team conducted a public session at the ICANN Beijing meeting on the IDN Variant TLD Program to explain the Procedure and the results from the Study.
 In the meantime, Program's work continues to ensure a secure and stable delegation of IDN variant TLDs and is expected to be completed in the first half of 2014.
 The delegation of IDN Variant TLDs will then enable IDN TLD operators to fully utilize their IDN TLDs to meet their users expectations.

-The Program will enter its last Phase consisting of the following three implementation projects, as initially planned in the IDN Variant TLD Program Plan [PDF, 576 KB]:
+The Program, now in its final phase, consists of the following implementation projects, as initially planned in the IDN Variant TLD Program Plan [PDF, 576 KB]:

 Phase 1: Case studies